slopezpereyra/EEGToolkit.jl/README.md

 with $\varphi_i \in \\{ w \in \\{1, 2, 3, 4, 6\\}^+ : \text{number of 2, 3, 4s in
 } w \geq n \\}$.

-Thus, it transforms the problem of finding the $k$ underlying NREM periods in a series of sleep stages into the problem of finding the $k$ substrings $\phi_1, \ldots,
+Thus, the problem of finding the $k$ underlying NREM periods in a series of sleep stages becomes the problem of finding the $k$ substrings $\phi_1, \ldots,
 \phi_k$ of $\alpha$.
-This problem is trivial from an implementation perspective.
+This problem is trivial from an implementation perspective, since programming languages include regular expressions natively.

-Importantly, in the first and last NREM periods, the algorithm defines $\phi_i$ as
+In the first and last NREM periods, we simply change $\phi_i$ to

 $$
 \phi_i = \varphi_i (5^+ | 6^m6^*)
 $$